-Cava is the Spanish sparkling wine made according to the traditional method, or also known as Méthode Champenoise.
-Cava is protected by the Protected Designation of Origin Cava.
+Cava is a Spanish sparkling wine made according to the traditional method, also known as Méthode Champenoise (Méthode Champenoise).
+The cava is protected by the protected designation of origin of the cava.

-Made according to the Traditional Method (also known as Méthode Champenoise or Méthode traditionelle) that it shares with Champagne, cava requires a double fermentation process.
-The first fermentation, also known as alcoholic fermentation, takes place mainly in large stainless steel tanks with temperature control.
-The second fermentation will take place inside the same bottle that will then reach the consumer.
+Cava is made according to the traditional method shared with Champagne (also known as the Champagne method) and requires a double fermentation process.
+The first fermentation, also called alcoholic fermentation, takes place mainly in large stainless steel tanks with temperature control functions.
+The second fermentation will take place in the same bottle and then it will reach the consumer.

 Sparkling wines made in Spain.

-Aguja wines are young, non-sparkling wines that must be consumed in the same year, in order to fully appreciate their freshness and the charm of their bubbles.
+Aguja wine is a young, non-sparkling wine that must be consumed in the same year to fully appreciate its freshness and sparkling charm.

-A "needle" wine is not a cava, nor a sparkling wine.
-It is one that, due to its varietal origin or its production, preserves a small amount of carbon dioxide from the fermentation of sugars.
-When you open a bottle, this gas is released in the form of a bubble, but without producing foam.
+The "needle" wine is not cava, nor sparkling wine.
+It is precisely because of its origin or production that it retains a small amount of carbon dioxide from the fermentation of sugar.
+When you open the bottle, these gases will be released as bubbles, but no foam will be produced.

-The grape varieties used to make sparkling wines are not special or different from other wines.
-If they are made from authorized grape varieties, that, due to the special practices of their production.
-For whites, it is common to find the same varieties as for cava (Macabeo, Parellada and Xarel.lo), while for rosés, Garnacha, Syrah, Tempranillo, Merlot, etc...
-There are quite a few varieties with which make these wines.
-Sometimes the wine is sweeter and may have been made with Muscat grapes for example.
+The grape varieties used to make sparkling wine are not special or different from other wines.
+If they are made from authorized grape varieties, it is due to special production practices.
+For white wines the same varieties are usually found (Macabeo, Parellada and Xarel.lo) for cava, while for rosé wines there are many similar varieties, such as Garnacha, Syrah, Tempranillo, Merlot, etc. wine.
+Sometimes the wine turns sweet, for example, it can be made from muscat grapes.

 Sparkling wine can also be aerated.
-This occurs when part of the carbon dioxide contained in sparkling wine has been added.
+This happens when part of the carbon dioxide contained in sparkling wine is added.

-In order to enjoy a sparkling wine well, it must be served at the right temperature, and this has to be strict in order to fully appreciate its freshness and the charm of its bubbles.
-Its service temperature between 6º and 8ºC.
-Sparkling wines are very fresh and fruity wines, they are very refreshing.
+For sparkling wine to be best enjoyed, it must be drunk at a suitable temperature and must be strictly restricted to fully appreciate its freshness and sparkling charm.
+Its operating temperature is between 6º and 8ºC.
+Sparkling wines are very fresh and fruity wines, they are refreshing.